How To Calculate Average Inventory

 To understand it better, we can take a look at the inventory turnover formula.
 This formula includes average inventory and helps you learn about the sales performance of your company.

-Let’s take a look at the inventory turnover’s formula:
+Let’s take a look at the inventory turnover formula:

 Inventory Turnover basically lays out your yearly plan for the inventory.
 You cannot let it drop to a certain number because when you do, you get extra inventory, which is often a bad sign for a business.
 Extra inventory caused by low inventory turnover produces extra costs such as storage and maintenance costs of those extra products.

 Inventory Turnover ratio is very crucial for businesses.
 Although it seems like a relatively simple equation, inventory turnover needs proper communication between sales and purchasing departments.
+Tracking individual purchases is essential for calculating inventory turnover and managing inventory control.
 If companies cannot keep the inventory turnover at the desired rate, it may cause huge problems going forward.

 It is never easy to run a company without a plan.
 Thankfully, there are some shortcuts you can take to make this process more bearable.
 Average Inventory is one of those shortcuts.
 It has apparent benefits for your business such as laying out a proper yearly accounting plan for a company.
 However, relying on those short cuts too much might be problematic in the long run.
 In the case of the Average Inventory, the problems stem from its inaccuracy in the short and long runs.